SocialSoftwareLivingLab/docs/README.md

   - **Linter**
   - [Apply a Linter to the ZerÓbito Project](./articles/linter.md) - This tutorial shows how to define and create rules in a project using React and TypeScript.
 (PT-BR)
   - [TypeScript-ESLint](https://typescript-eslint.io/getting-started/) - Official quick start guide for TypeScript-ESLint.
+(EN-US)

 - **Docker**
   - [Introduction to Docker: Practical Guide to Key Concepts](./articles/docker.md) - An overview of container creation, automation, and management using Docker Compose and volumes.
 This tutorial provides a foundation for the main concepts.
 (PT-BR)